 Make sure to step on the weighing scale each month and keep track of your physical changes.

 The mind is the most important part of the human body.
 Thinking is a continuous process that happens all the time.
 Coherent thinking indicates that your mind is working exactly how it should.
 Any trouble in formulating your thoughts indicates that there is a problem with your mental health.

 We all have our bad days, so make sure you notice this distortion for at least a few days.

 Making new memories and recalling older memories is a function of a healthy mind.
 If your memory worsens, it is a sign of an underlying mental problem.
 Unless you are too old, mind functions get worse as we age.

 Some people might forget things too often or find it harder to recall day-to-day events.
 You should not let it go unnoticed.

 Giving up on life, especially if it’s a big change, can signify a mental disorder.
 If you frequently isolate yourself, you might suffer from depression, bipolar disorder, psychosis, or another mental illness.
 Refusal to socialize may indicate that you need help.

 7. Feeling worthless

 Guilty thoughts are possible signs of a mental illness such as depression.
 If your friend or loved one is constantly criticizing or blaming themselves, they may need help.
 In severe cases, a person may express hurt or suicidal feelings.
-This feeling may mean that the person is suicidal and needs urgent help.
+This feeling may mean that the person is suicidal and needs urgent psychiatric evaluation and assistance.

 8. Emotional changes